Sajjad Ahmad Kichloo

 Sajjad Ahmed Kichloo (born 23 June 1965) is an Indian politician, Member of Parliament for Rajya Sabha and former member of the Jammu and Kashmir Legislative Assembly who served as a State Home minister in the first Omar Abdullah ministry in 2009.
 A member of the Jammu and Kashmir National Conference, he was elected as a member of legislative assembly during the 2002 and the 2008 legislative assembly elections from Kishtwar constituency.
 He also served as a member of the Legislative Council in 2015, representing Kishtwar district.

 Career

 Kachloo was born to Bashir Ahmad Kichloo on 20 June 1974 in Kishtwar, India.
 His father was also a member of the National Conference (NC).
 Kichloo entered politics following his father's death.
 He has a diploma in computer & mechanical engineering.
 He began his career in 1996 as the tehsil president of the National Conference's youth wing.
 In 1998, he became the district president of the NC in Kishtwar.
 He contested the 2002 Jammu and Kashmir Legislative Assembly election from the Kishtwar constituency.
 He was re-elected in the 2008 Assembly elections.

-In 2013, Kichloo was appointed as the minister of State for Home in the government of Jammu and Kashmir.
+In 2013, Kichloo was appointed the minister of State for Home in the government of Jammu and Kashmir.

 He was awarded the best legislator award by Jammu and Kashmir Legislative Council in 2017 during the then PDP - BJP government.